-Once every 20 years you can embrace a faction and change your ethics and you do this at the factions menu.
+Once every 20 years you can embrace a faction and change your ethics.
+You do this at the factions menu.
 Click the “Manage Faction” button, then select Embrace faction.
-It costs 500 influence and at least 20% of your population must support the faction.
+It costs 5000 Unity and at least 20% of your population must support the faction.
 Embracing a faction makes all other factions unhappy.

 An immediate shift from one extreme to another is not possible, a governing ethics shift must be done in steps.
 As a faction gains support other factions like the supported faction will appear, enabling an empire to take that next step toward the governing ethic it wants to use.